Despite the swirling controversy of Cru's recent announcement of a name change, the ministry at the University of Florida is as strong as ever.

 “It's crazy to hear him count past 30, past 50, past 70 and then all the way up to 94,” Williams exclaims.
 “Even by his own admission he couldn’t see all that well in the back and probably missed a few hands.”

 Williams said the students will be followed up with through the people who invited and invitations to connect into one of Cru's 45 community groups.

 “Our main goal is to get people plugged into one of our community groups and be able to sharpen them through that beginning,” explains Williams.

-Although many people have expressed concern at the name change to Cru—which will officially happen for the U.S. branch of Campus Crusade for Christ in 2012—Williams says he doesn't see it affecting the ministry at UF.
+Although many people have expressed concern at the name change to Cru—which will officially happen for the U.S. branch of Cru in 2012—Williams says he doesn't see it affecting the ministry at UF.

 “I think most people on campus know us as Cru already,” he says.
 “I don't think there's a big shift there for the people who already know us.
 For the people who are getting to know us, it's a good opportunity to explain what Cru means by our name and actions.”